Running Quantum Computers in Discovery Mode: Details of the classifiability-based interest function

 Principal component estimation relies only the Euclidean inner product between these extended space data points.
 This inner product between embeddings of two states $\psi$ and $\underline{\psi}$ is called the shadow kernel function

 where $k(a,b)={\rm{Tr}}[M^{-1}(a)^\dagger M^{-1}(b)]$.
-We choose the hyper parameters $\tau$ and $\gamma$ to be $4$ and $0.1$ respectively.
+We choose the hyperparameters $\tau$ and $\gamma$ to be $4$ and $0.1$ respectively.
 For small $\gamma$, the kernel focuses on properties only of few-site reduced density matrices.
 A more optimal choice of hyperparameters, and more generally the kernel function may lead to better performance of the optimizer.
 However we have not explored the hyperparameter dependence of the optimizer performance.

 \paragraph*{Clustering:} Clustering was performed on the state set where each state was represented by its leading principal component.
 The HAC algorithm was used with the Ward linkage measure for the distance, with the Euclidean distance used in estimation of variances in the linkage~\cite{mullner2011modern}.

-\paragraph*{Optimizer:} The Nelder Mead optimizer\cite{avriel2003nonlinear} with standard parameters was used for optimization.
-The optimizer was run with an initial step size of $\approx 1$ for all parameters: ($J,h$, angles).
-The optimizer was restarted after every $20-30$ steps as the simplex size shrinks after a few iterations.
-The initial parameters were picked uniformly randomly from the respective spaces.
-Gradient based optimizers which are more robust in larger parameter spaces can be used if interest function landscapes can be estimated more accurately.
-These will be necessary for larger systems where the number of parameters are likely to increase; we expect better interest function estimation to be possible with access to a quantum device.
+The calculations presented here use the following conventions for HAC algorithm implemeneted by SciPy.

+Firstly we define a linkage criterion $W$ that is used later to determine whether cluster $A$ and $B$ need to be merged.

+where $\lVert \cdot \rVert$ is the Euclidean norm and $\bar{x}_A$ is the centroid of $A$.
+Starting from each data point (here the PC representation of each state) forming its on single-element cluster, the algorithm, in each iteration, merges the pair of clusters with minimum $W$ into a single cluster.
+Thus the number of clusters reduces by one each iteration until only a single cluster is left. $W$ associates a cost to merging $A$ and $B$; with $W$ being smaller if the union of $A,B$ forms a compact cluster.
+A heuristic measure of binary classifiability is the difference between the linkage criteria in the last two steps A large $W_{T-1}$ implies the last merge forced a merger of distant clusters and small $W_{T-2}$ implies that the merger in the penultimate step created a compact cluster.